-We offer nonprofit organizations a wide variety of software products, which can be used individually to help organizations with specific functions, such as fundraising, financial management, website management and prospect research, or combined into a fully-integrated suite of tools to help them manage multiple areas of their operations.
+We provide our wide variety of solutions to nonprofit organizations in several ways.
+We offer our products as software-as-a-service ("SaaS"), on a perpetual license basis, or as "hosted" software offerings, which can be used individually to help organizations with specific functions, such as fundraising, constituent relationship management, financial management, website management and prospect research, or combined into a fully-integrated suite of tools to help them manage multiple areas of their operations.